Your Holiday Table

 It's your table - and your rules.
 Make sure your guests know what is expected of them.

-- If you, or a guest, have a pet present that will disrupt the meal, provide a space for the animal outside of the dining area.
+- If you, or a guest, have a pet present that might disrupt the meal, provide a space for the pet outside of the dining area.

-- If past experience gives a clue that a certain guest may say something outlandish or offensive, privately let him or her know ahead of time what isn't okay to talk about at the table.
+- If past experience gives a clue that a certain guest may say something outlandish or offensive, privately have a little chat with them ahead of time.

 Beginning the Meal

 The general etiquette rule is that the meal begins when the host places her napkin in her lap.
-But, as the host, you may need to direct your guests through a few steps to reach that point.
+But, as the host, there are a few preliminary steps you may need to take first.

 - When you call guests to be seated, you may also want to mention if a prayer or toast will take place before the meal begins.
 "Please, everyone come be seated, and I've asked Richard to say a blessing before we begin eating."

 - If food is passed around the table, you should indicate how.
 Yes, the standard direction is to the right, but some guests may get so excited about the food that they forget this detail.
-"Everyone, help yourselves to a dish and pass it to the right.
-I hope you like it!"
+"Everyone, help yourselves to a dish and let's all pass to the right."

 Dessert and Beyond